mikependon/RepoDB.NET/pages/features/fieldclassmapping.md

 layout: navpage
 sidebar: features
 title: "Field/Class Mapping"
+description: "This is the feature that would allow you to map the class (or a property) into its equivalent object in the database."
 permalink: /feature/fieldclassmapping
 tags: [repodb, class, fieldmapping, classmapping, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 ---